transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <p><center><img src="/images/pi-1.png" alt="bitcoin node on raspberry"/></center></p>

 <p>The first disk, named /dev/mmcblk0 is the SD card, so don't do anything to that, or you will lose the Ubuntu system that you just set up.
 On my system, the next disk is /dev/sda, and you can see that it has four partitions named /dev/sda1, 2, 5 and 6 that need to be removed.
-Maybe you want to write down the names of the existing partitions on your harddisk, if any.
-Notice that ALL DATA that might already be on the harddisk will be lost, so don't use a drive containing anything you don't want to lose.
+Maybe you want to write down the names of the existing partitions on your harddisk, if any. </p>

+<p>Notice that ALL DATA that might already be on the harddisk will be lost, so don't use a drive containing anything you don't want to lose.
 Write the following command to enter the fdisk utility, changing /dev/sda into your harddisk's name if it is different:</p>

 <p>sudo fdisk /dev/sda</p>